 Title/s: Professor/Scholar In Residence, School of Law and Alumna

 Office #: Corboy 1419

 Professor Caldwell graduated Phi Beta Kappa from the University of Iowa and earned her J.D. from Loyola University Chicago.
 After graduation, she was employed by the Chicago law firm of Clausen Miller, where she litigated in the areas of medical malpractice, insurance defense and entertainment law.
 She subsequently worked with Bresler Harvick & Glenn and later with Worker & Power, where she was elected partner.
 She is experienced in the art of legal writing for litigation and has wide jury trial exposure.
 In 2007, Professor Caldwell received the St. Robert Bellarmine award for distinguished contributions to the legal profession and the school of law.
-In the summer of 2008, she taught International Criminal Law at Loyola's campus in Rome.
+In the summer of 2015, she taught International Criminal Law at Loyola's campus in Beijing.

 B.A., University of Iowa